All Episodes

 Remember that episode?

-Katie Current couldn't handle that.
+Katie Curric couldn't handle that.

-Um animal rights activists were thrilled with this decision, not just because of the way lobsters are harvested, shipped, and stored, but because of the fate that awaits many of them being dropped live into a pot of boiling water.
+Animal rights activists were thrilled with this decision, not just because of the way lobsters are harvested, shipped, and stored, but because of the fate that awaits many of them being dropped live into a pot of boiling water.

-Well, I'm sorry, unless unless you kill it some other way and freeze it, that's the only way you can eat it.
+Well, I'm sorry, unless you kill it some other way and freeze it, that's the only way you can eat it.

-Somebody had to learn this way back when lobsters were can you imagine the first person saw lobster and wanted to eat it?
+Can you imagine the first person saw a lobster and wanted to eat it?

 That person does deserve a medal.

-Now get this story out of uh out of Virginia.
+Now, get this story out of Virginia.

-A jury has awarded two million it's a tragedy.
+A jury has awarded $2 million.

 Stick with me on this.

-The Roanoke, Virginia circuit court jury on Wednesday found the mowers manufacturer liable for this death took place in April of 2004.
+The Roanoke, Virginia Circuit Court jury on Wednesday found the mower's manufacturer liable for this death took place in April of 2004.

 The companies in Cleveland, MTD Products Corporation, said that it would appeal.